BlackSunNetwork/AlienMC-FTBSubreddit-Public-Server/Server Rules.md

 ##Server Rules

-* No Hacking, glitching, exploiting (If you find a bug or exploit, please inform an admin)
+* No Hacking, glitching, exploiting (If you find a bug or exploit, please inform an admin through Discord/ModMail on reddit)

 * No CC programs that create an infinite loop without a sleep function